ViCCo-Group/thingsvision/README.md

 <!-- Contributions -->
 ## :gem: Contributions
-Here, we list all the people that have made and still make this project possible.
-We only list contributors that have made substantial contributions without which core functionalities would not work and who are still actively involved.
-Contributors are listed in descending order according to their quality $\cup$ quantity of contributions.
+Here, we list all the people that have made and still make this open-source project possible.
+Note that we only list contributors who are still actively involved.
+Contributors are listed in descending order according to their quality $\cup$ quantity of contributions (which may or may not be subjective, but we did not know how else to sort).

 - Conception / Design: [Lukas Muttenthaler](https://lukasmut.github.io/), [Martin N. Hebart](http://martin-hebart.de/), [Johannes Roth](https://jroth.space/), [Philipp Kaniuth](https://www.cbs.mpg.de/person/kaniuth/1483114)